An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Harley-Davidson Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HOG stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Motor Vehicles industry.
+We show how HOG stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Motorcycle, Bicycle, and Parts Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.